sguha-work/wrapper-markdowns/php-wrapper.md

     include("fusioncharts.php");
 ```
 #### Step 2:
 **Create the chart object with needed info as shown below.
-For details about the constructor and it's parameters check [program description](#program-description)**
+For details about the constructor and it's parameters check [constructor parameters](#constructor-parameters)**
 ```php
     $columnChart = new FusionCharts(
 			"column2d",